 The International Affairs program (INIA) is designed for students who are interested in diplomacy, international affairs, international business, and international community service.
 It offers a solid foundation in economics and political science, and supplemental work in history, foreign languages and cultures.
 Its graduates work for internationally oriented government agencies, non-governmental organizations, and international business and media organizations; attend post-graduate studies in law, business, and political science; and/or do international community service.
-Faculty members affiliated with the international affairs program are teacher-scholars who have lived and worked in other cultures.
+Faculty members affiliated with the international affairs program are teacher-scholars from across the university who have lived and worked in other cultures.

 If you have questions or are interested in declaring an INIA major, please contact Dr. H. Richard Friman at (414) 288-5991 or by emailing email@example.com